 Ambitious, absurd, and very occasionally brilliant

-It’s safe to say that Edge of Allegoria’s attempt at an adult-themed, Game Boy-style RPG isn’t a bases-loaded home run.
-But it’s undeniably unique in its approach.
-Beneath the crude jokes and 8-bit venier lies a no-frills, surprisingly solid adventure.
+I’m well aware the humor won’t be for everyone—it’s crude, adolescent, and often shallow.
+But if you enjoy South Park, Futurama, or Family Guy, you’ll probably feel right at home.
+Even with its flaws, Edge of Allegoria’s attempt at an adult-themed, Game Boy-style RPG isn’t a bases-loaded home run, but it’s undeniably unique in its approach.
+Beneath the crude jokes and 8-bit veneer lies a no-frills, surprisingly solid adventure.

 Sometimes it nails its South Park-esque situational gags, and sometimes it doesn’t.
 Yet if you can tolerate the occasional cringe, push through the rough edges, and aren’t easily offended by literal obscenity, you’ll find a meaty 20-hour retro adventure waiting for you.
 Maybe it’s a little too long for its own good, given the limited mechanics, but still, for an albeit very specific audience, Edge of Allegoria is absolutely a ride worth jumping on.